 Whether you are considering a job as a long haul driver, route driver, hazardous/waste material driver, or providing pick-up, we have provided training to drivers since 1990.
 Contact us for more information on how you can register to begin your Class A CDL Training.

-Increases in Driver Compensation
+Increases in Driver Compensation and Opportunity

 Earning your CDL can open the door to a world of possibilities and many job opportunities.
 As the demand for truck drivers increases each year, new drivers entering the field can expect to earn higher wages and experience more growth within the industry.
 As opportunities increase, drivers are looking to earn a median salary of $49,920 per year, increasing based on their style of trucking.
 Before starting a career in trucking though, it’s important to learn the differences between each type of driving so you can be sure to pick the one that’s best for you.